Why does my NuvaRing keep falling out?

 You should always wash your hands before and after inserting NuvaRing.

 Using clean hands, you squeeze the ring between your thumb and finger with one hand, spreading your vaginal lips with the other.
 You then insert the ring into your vagina, and it should fit comfortably into place.
 NuvaRing is small and soft, and it doesn’t need to be in an exact position.
-If it feels uncomfortable, you can adjust the position of it until it is comfortable.
+If it feels uncomfortable, you can adjust its position until it is comfortable.
 It won’t get lost inside you, as your cervix prevents this.

 Where can I buy NuvaRing?